Kids can start developing good reading habits at home even before they learn to read. Here are eight simple tips to help raise a reader.

 4. Take trips to the library.

-The library is a great place to explore new books and authors for free.
+As your child gets older, the library is a great resource for exploring new books and authors for free.
 Many libraries also have story hours or other literacy programs for kids.
-Trips to the library give your child a chance to develop good reading habits and to see other kids doing the same thing.
+Trips to the library give your child a chance to develop good reading habits and to see other kids doing the same.

 5. Let your child pick what to read.

 That trip to the library can be extra special when you give your child time to look around and explore.
 Kids are more likely to want to read something they pick out themselves.
-If you’re concerned about finding the right reading level or topic, give your child a section of books to choose from.
+To help narrow down the choices, give your child a section of books to choose from.

 6. Find reading moments in everyday life.